VadymMakovii/phonebook-app/README.md

-# Phonebook-app
+# Technical-boost

-This is the frontend part of a fullstack app for recording, creating and storing contacts.
-This app is designed to demonstrate an example of the development of a fullstack application.
+This App was created as part of the technical training course from the GoIT school.